utPLSQL/utPLSQL/readme.md

 For detailed instructions on other install options see the [Install Guide](docs/userguide/install.md)

-# Example test package
+# Example unit test packages

-The below test package is a fully-functional Unit Test package for testing a function `betwnstr`.
+The below test package is a fully-functional Unit Test package for testing a `betwnstr` function.
-Package specification is annotated with special comments ([annotations](docs/userguide/annotations.md)).
+Package specification is [annotated](docs/userguide/annotations.md) with special comments.
 Annotations define that a package is a unit test suite, they also allow defining a description for the suite as well as the test itself.
 Package body consists of procedures containing unit test code.
 To validate [an expectation](docs/userguide/expectations.md) in test, use `ut.expect( actual_data ).to_( ... )` syntax.

 ```sql
 create or replace package test_between_string as